What Are The Best Places To Learn To Code Online?

 Are you thinking of learning to code online, but not sure which platform to learn from?
 With literally 100’s of sites and options to choose from, it can be overwhelming to get started.

-That’s why we created this guide to help you narrow down the best choice for you and your needs, out of 14 options.
+That’s why I created this guide to help you narrow down the best choice for you and your needs, out of 14 options.

-Well these are the most commonly mentioned sites based on our survey results from 1,000s of students learning to code when we asked them: "What sites have you used or considered when learning to code?".
+Well these are the most commonly mentioned sites based on our internal survey results from 1,000s of students and the paltforms they've used to learn to code.

-It's obviously not an exhaustive list of all the platforms out there or this post would never end.
-But it's a solid collection.
-We'd say that 99%+ of people can definitely reach their goals by using 1-2 of the platforms in this guide.
+It's obviously not an exhaustive list of all the platforms out there or this post would never end, but it's a solid collection.

 With that being said, every platform has its pros and cons.

-So for each platform we’ll look at the content they offer, their pricing structure, how often they update their content, their community and support, plus more.
+So for each platform I’ll look at the content they offer, their pricing structure, how often they update their content, their community and support, and more.

 Quick Editor's Note: We will continue to update and evolve this guide each year, so if you have any pros / cons you think we've missed for any of the platforms mentioned or if you think there's one that's missing or could be improved, please send us a message to support ( at ) zerotomastery.io